diffblue/gitlab/doc/user/project/service_desk.md

 NOTE:
-When configuring a custom mailbox, the `service_desk_email` and `incoming_email` configurations shouldalways use separate mailboxes.
+When configuring a custom mailbox, the `service_desk_email` and `incoming_email` configurations must always use separate mailboxes.
 This is important, because emails picked from `service_desk_email` mailbox are processed by a different worker and it would not recognize `incoming_email` emails.